c64lib/gradle-retro-assembler-plugin/README.md

 Currently, the plugin supports [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) as the only ASM dialect.

-Retro Build Tool is published at: https://plugins.gradle.org/plugin/com.github.c64lib.retro-assembler
+Retro Build Tool is published at: https://plugins.gradle.org/plugin/com.github.c64lib.retro-assembler.

+There is also a Linux-based docker image available: https://github.com/c64lib/c64libci.
+All functions of Retro Build Tool with work on this image.
+The image is designed to be used with CI environments (such as CircleCI).

 ## Highlights